Radium ra 223 dichloride (Intravenous)

 - Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 - Avoid contact sports or other situations where bruising or injury could occur.

-Check with your doctor right away if you have confusion, a decrease in urine, dizziness, dry mouth, fainting, an increased heart rate, lightheadedness, rapid breathing, sunken eyes, thirst, or unusual tiredness or weakness.
+Check with your doctor right away if you have confusion, decrease in the amount of urine, dizziness, dry mouth, fainting, increased heart rate, lightheadedness, rapid breathing, sunken eyes, thirst, or unusual tiredness or weakness.
 These may be symptoms of dehydration.

-Check with your doctor right away if you have bloody urine, a decrease in urine, swelling of the face, fingers, or lower legs, trouble breathing, or weight gain.
+Check with your doctor right away if you have bloody urine, decrease in the amount of urine, swelling of the face, fingers, or lower legs, trouble breathing, or weight gain.
 These could be symptoms of kidney problems.

 You will be exposed to radiation with radium ra 223 dichloride.
 Talk to your doctor if you have concerns about this.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - bloating or swelling of the face, arms, hands, lower legs, or feet